BrooksPoltl/SnapConnect/PRODUCT_REQUIREMENTS_DOCUMENT.md

 - Application crash rate and ANR (Application Not Responding) rate.
 - Median latency for message delivery and media uploads.
-- API uptime and server response times for all Firebase services.
+- API uptime and server response times for all Supabase services.

 ## 9. Technical considerations

 ### 9.1.
 Integration points

-- **Firebase**: For Authentication, Firestore, Realtime Database, Storage, and Cloud Functions.
+- **Supabase**: For Authentication, Postgres, Realtime, Storage, and Edge Functions.
 - **OpenAI**: For embeddings and the language model used in the RAG pipeline.
 - **Vector Database**: A vector database solution (e.g., Pinecone, Weaviate) will be required to store and query embeddings from EDGAR documents for the